Rosie the Riveter: Women in the wartime workforce

 Because the world wars were total wars, which required governments to utilize their entire populations to defeat their enemies, millions of women were encouraged to work in the industry and take over jobs previously done by men.
 During World War I women across the United States were employed in jobs previously done by men.
 World War II was similar to World War I in that massive conscription of men led to a shortage of available workers and therefore a demand for labor which could be filled only by employing women.

 Nearly 19 million women held jobs during World War II.
 Many of these women were already working in lower-paying jobs or were returning to the work-force after being laid off during the depression.
 Only three million new female workers entered the workforce during the time of the war.

 Women responded to the call of need the country was displaying by stepping up to fill positions that were traditionally filled by men.
 They began to work heavy construction machinery, taking roles in lumber and steel mills as well as physical labor including unloading freight, building airships, making munitions, and much more.
 Forty women were hired by Pan American Airways to replace men in the repair and maintenance department in the hangars at LaGuardia airfield for service, repair and overhaul on the fleet of aircraft including the Boeing 314 Flying Boat flying to and from Europe.
+One of the men who trained them recalls: The women were coming into the work force.
+I was given the responsibility to train them.
+I showed them the rivet gun, how it worked.
+How the holes were drilled.
+What a buck bar was and how to work as a team.
+I gave them the basics.
+And then monitored their progress.
+The Rosies placed the rivets into the “nacelles” (the big aluminum ring) that covers the engines of the B-17 bombers.

 Many women discovered they enjoyed the autonomy these jobs provided them with.
 It expanded their own expectations for womanly duty and capabilities.
-Unfortunately, this was reckoned as unnatural and as men began to return home from the war, the government instituted another propaganda campaign urging women to "return to normalcy".
+However, this was seen as unnatural and as men began to return home from the war, the government instituted another propaganda campaign urging women to "return to normalcy".

 A 1943 Monsanto advertisement implying that after the war, women will return to their homes as "Rosie the Housewife."

 Although most women took on male-dominated trades during World War II, they were expected to return to their everyday housework once men returned from the war.
 Government campaigns targeting women were addressed solely at housewives, likely because already-employed women would move to the higher-paid "essential" jobs on their own, or perhaps because it was assumed that most would be housewives.
 One government advertisement asked women: "Can you use an electric mixer?
 If so, you can learn to operate a drill."
 Propaganda was also directed at their husbands, many of whom were unwilling to support such jobs.